quantum-iiit/quantum-iiit.github.io/content.md

 ## Upcoming
 <br/>

-Here are the confirmed upcoming talks/seminars.
+Here are the confirmed upcoming [Quantum Meets events](quantum-iiit.github.io).
 Use our [Teams link to join us online](https://teams.microsoft.com/l/meetup-join/19%3ameeting_MTIwYzA1N2UtZTk4OC00MmUyLTgzNTEtOGVlNjIyMjVkZGY0%40thread.v2/0?context=%7b%22Tid%22%3a%22031a3bbc-cf7c-4e2b-96ec-867555540a1c%22%2c%22Oid%22%3a%227a4a124e-e79f-4645-a13d-e0c802a8b77b%22%7d) </sub></sup> for these events.